JusRockGMU/CYSE-689-Final/README.md

 **Semester**: Fall 2025
 **Author**: Jake Rockwell

+---

 ## Citation

 If you use this code, please cite the accompanying paper:

-*Evidence-Grounding: A Systematic Approach to Reducing LLM Hallucinations in Automated Penetration Testing Reports*
+> Rockwell, J. (2025). *Evidence-Grounding: A Systematic Approach to Reducing LLM Hallucinations in Automated Penetration Testing Reports*.
+CYSE 689 Final Project, George Mason University.

+---

 ## License

 Educational use only.
+See repository for details.